The fundamental question to ask yourself – What should I research on my audience profile?

-If you have a blog or a website, you can easily collect ideas, opinions, thoughts, and beliefs, from your visitors.
+If you have a blog or a website, you can easily collect ideas, opinions, thoughts, and beliefs, from your visitors (from their comments).
 You can also do this by visiting blogs or websites that your audience frequently visits.
 How about visiting your favorite social networks or online groups (LinkedIn, Facebook, Pinterest, Twitter, or Google +) ?

 How about doing primary researches?
 You have to do these physically, unlike what you do online.

 You will have to go out there to conduct surveys.
 You will need to interview people or discuss matters with a group.
 You have to go to places to experiment or observe.

 You may have to ask somebody or some people to do these things with you, especially if you are a group of people doing business.
 The important thing is you gather information about your audience.

 What information on the audience do I have to collect?

 This is the most exciting part but the hardest.
 Imagine the fascinating things your audience think, do, or say as you go along with the process.